Partner Strategy14 min read

 Partner ecosystems can serve multiple business objectives, but trying to optimize for all of them at once is a recipe for a mediocre program.
 Pick one or two primary goals to start:

-• Revenue generation: Partners directly drive new customer acquisition and revenue.
+• Recurring revenue growth: Partners directly drive new client acquisition and recurring contracts.
 This is the most common goal and the easiest to measure.

 • Market expansion: Partners help you enter new geographies, verticals, or segments where you don't have direct sales presence.

-• Product stickiness: Integration partners make your product more valuable and harder to replace, reducing churn.
+• Client stickiness: ISV and vendor partners make your service stack more valuable and harder to replace, reducing churn.

-• Lead generation: Partners generate qualified leads that your sales team closes.
+• Lead generation: Partners generate qualified introductions that you close.
 This is a lighter-touch model where partners introduce rather than sell.

 Your primary goal determines which partner types to prioritize.
-If revenue generation is the goal, resellers and high-performing affiliates are your focus.
+If recurring revenue growth is the goal, complementary MSPs and high-performing COIs are your focus.
 If market expansion matters most, look for partners with presence in your target segments.
-If stickiness is the priority, invest in technology integrations.
+If stickiness is the priority, invest in vendor and ISV relationships.

 Define Your Ideal Partner Profile

-Just as you have an ideal customer profile (ICP), you need an ideal partner profile (IPP).
-Your IPP describes the characteristics of partners who will be most successful selling or recommending your product.
+Just as you have an ideal client profile (ICP), you need an ideal partner profile (IPP).
+Your IPP describes the characteristics of partners who will be most successful referring or recommending your managed services.

 A strong IPP answers:

-• Who already has relationships with your target buyers?
+• Who already has trusted relationships with your target buyers?

 • Who serves your ICP with complementary (not competing) products or services?